ninjapapa/SMV2/README.md

 Current SMV2 is tested on

-* Spark 2.4.5 (Should work on any Spark 2 distribution)
+* Spark 2.4.8 (Should work on any Spark 2 distribution)
+* Spark 3.2.1
 * Python 2.7.* (for better interactive experience, install IPython for Python2)
+* Python 3.8.* (for better interactive experience, install IPython)

 SMV2 can easily setup on Linux and MACOS (Intel silicon, M1 chip MAC book does not have full Python2.7 support) env with or without Hadoop.

-### Python 2.7
+### Python
 There are a lot tutorial online for how to setup different python versions on your system.
-Need to make sure you have `pip` command also set up on the Python 2.7 so that you can install python packages as needed.
+Need to make sure you have `pip` command also set up on the correct Python version so that you can install python packages as needed.

 There are some challenges of using Python 2.7 on M1 chip Mac books.
 Although Python 2.7 is supported, no easy way to setup `pip`.

-SMV2 should work on Python 3.
-It is on roadmap to test it on Python 3.

 ### Setup Spark
-Download a Spark2 bin tar release, such as: https://archive.apache.org/dist/spark/spark-2.4.8/spark-2.4.8-bin-hadoop2.7.tgz
+Download a Spark bin tar release, such as: https://archive.apache.org/dist/spark/spark-2.4.8/spark-2.4.8-bin-hadoop2.7.tgz or other versions as in
+'.supported_spark'.

 ```sh
 $ cd ~